tig-foundation/tig-monorepo/docs/guides/innovating.md

 * If you are copying and modifying an algorithm that has been submitted to TIG, make sure to use the `innovator_outbound` version
 * Do not include tests in your algorithm file.
 TIG will reject your algorithm submission.
 * Only your algorithm's rust code gets submitted.
 You should not be modifying `Cargo.toml` in `tig-algorithms`.
 Any extra dependencies you add will not be available when TIG compiles your algorithm
-* If you need to use random number generation be sure to use `StdRng::seed_from_u64` to ensure your algorithm is deterministic.
+* If you need to use random number generation be sure to use `let mut rng = StdRng::seed_from_u64(challenge.seed as u64)` to ensure your algorithm is deterministic.

 ## Locally Compiling Your Algorithm into WASM